 Patients

-Immunotherapy has the potential to revolutionize how cancer patients are treated.
+Immunotherapy has the potential to transform how cancer patients are treated.
 Candel’s research suggests that our viral immunotherapies may support this revolution.

-Immunotherapy has the potential to revolutionize how cancer patients are treated.
+Immunotherapy has the potential to transform how cancer patients are treated.
 Candel’s research suggests that our viral immunotherapies may support this revolution.

 The patient is always our focal point.
-When we develop our treatments, patients remain top of mind throughout the entire process, from the earliest preclinical studies through later-stage clinical development.
+When we develop our investigational treatments, patients remain the priority throughout the entire process, from the earliest preclinical studies through later-stage clinical development.

 At Candel, we aspire to significantly improve a patient’s survival while maintaining their quality of life.
-We are developing our virus-based cancer immunotherapies to be precisely delivered, with robust systemic effects.
-Ultimately, we believe this may enable a broad and multifactorial immune response, while limiting toxicity and other factors that could potentially impact a patient’s quality of life.
+We are developing our cancer immunotherapy candidates to be precisely delivered, with robust systemic effects.
+Ultimately, we believe this may enable a broad and specific anti-tumor immune response, while limiting systemic toxicity that could impact a patient’s quality of life.

-Our viral-based platforms allow us to calibrate our treatments based on each cancer that we target.
+Our off-the-shelf viral immunotherapy candidates are designed to produce a long-lasting, completely individualized response, specific to the patient and their cancer.
 We invite you to learn more about our active clinical trials and to explore resources for these disease areas.

 Prostate Cancer